 After a lifetime of traveling in Alaska – growing up there, visiting repeatedly since my family moved away – day cruises are one of my favorite Alaskan activities.
 There’s nothing like boarding the ship in Seward, eager to see whales and otters on a day in Kenai Fjords.

-The Perfect Cruise: Major Marine Tours
+The Best Cruise from Seward: Major Marine Tours

 In the past three years, I’ve done two cruises with Major Marine Tours… that’s probably more than most local Alaskans!